zbyju/obsidian/2. Reference notes/PDB - Advanced Databases/Heap table.md

 Standard relational table.
-It stores records in no particu
+It stores records in no particular order.

+# Characteristics
+- Unordered storage
+- Each records has its own `ROWID`

  [[_PDB Reference]]